How much compensation for a roundabout accident claim? Who is At Fault?

 If someone has failed to follow the Highway Code when using a roundabout, and you have been injured a consequence, you will be entitled to compensation.
 You simply need to be able to prove that the roundabout or mini roundabout accident fault lies with someone else.
 This could be another driver or it could be the person driving the vehicle you were in.
 Simply call us today for more information.

 Roundabout accidents are, unfortunately, very common.
-Here are ten of the most dangerous roundabouts in the UK:
+Here are ten of the most dangerous roundabouts in the UK, any of which could result in roundabout accident claims:

 - Heath Interchange in North East Derbyshire // 74